syedhassaanahmed/syedhassaanahmed/README.md

 - Code is just one of the many ways of achieving a solution.
 - You own the code and are responsible for it, whether it was written by you, copied from Stackoverflow or generated with AI.
 - Your team is only as good as the weakest code reviewer.
+- Large PRs increase the cognitive load on human code reviewers.
+Be kind to them by attaching a proof that your PR actually works (e.g. screenshots or short videos).
 - Don't get sucked into hyped/fashionable tech.
-Internalize that CS fundamentals don’t change much over time.
+Internalize that CS fundamentals hasn't changed much over time.
 - Knowledge of specific frameworks, libraries or tools is not that important in the long run.
 - Keep the docs as close to the actual source code as possible.
 - All code in the critical path should have good tests, regardless if the tests were written first, last, or in the middle.